 It is believe this to be Frederick Thomas Kent who served with the Duke of Cornwalls Light Infantry as a Sergeant.
 (Regimental No’s.
 4334, 201251).

-Jack was born on the 18th of October 1894 to John Burt and Ellen Vercoe Lillecrapp at Netherbridge farm, Werrington.
+Jack was born on October 18th, 1894 to John Burt and Ellen Vercoe Lillecrapp at Netherbridge farm, Werrington.
 His Father was a Farmer.
 He was educated first at Werrington School then Horwell boys Grammar School then finally at the Wesleyan Secondary School at Truro.
 He emigrated to Canada in the spring of 1913 and worked as a Rancher but with the outbreak of the War he enlisted with the Canadian Mounted Rifles 9th Division (Regimental No. 114836).
 Jack contracted Meningitis and was placed in Aldershot Hospital.
-He died on the the 11th of January 1916 just a week after his Father passed away.
-He was buried at SS Martins and Giles Church, Werrington.
-He is commemorated on the Central Methodist and Truro School rolls of honour.
+He died on January 11th, 1916 just a week after his Father passed away.
+He was interred at St Martins and Giles Church, Werrington.
+Jack is commemorated on the Central Methodist and Truro School rolls of honour.
+He is also commemorated on the Yeolmbridge Roll of Honour and the St Martin’s Church War Memorial, Werrington School Roll of Honour. and the Canadian Virtual War Memorial.

 Possibly the William who was born in 1889 to Henry and Cherry Pawlin at North Tregeare, Tresmeer.
 His Father was a Farmer.
 He was with the Royal Marine Artillery.

 James was born in 1890 at Dawlish.
 He is shown to be living in both the 1891 and 1901 census at Yeolmbridge with his Widowed Grandmother Mary Ann Shapton and her daughter Amelia Shapton.
 He served with the Devonshire Regiment 2nd Battalion but later transferred to the Worcester Regiment serving as a 2nd Lieutenant.
+He served with the 1st Garrison Battalion being posted to India.
 He died of heatstroke whilst serving in India on July 4th, 1919.
 He left a widow, Frances Pearce of Stoke Damerel.
+His name is commemorated on the Karachi Memorial, Pakistan.
+He is also commemorated on the Yeolmbridge Roll of Honour and the St Martin’s Church War Memorial .

 This could possibly be Tom Allan Richards who was born in 1891 to William and Annie Richards (nee Cudlipp) at Launceston.
 His Father was a Tailor.
 He enlisted with the Royal Engineers as a Sapper (Regimental No. 19675).